Asset 3@2x.png

 Hairlines

-Unified donor harvesting (UDH) is a method of donor hair harvesting wherein donor tissue is removed as a single piece of tissue containing multiple follicular units.
-A team of experienced staff then isolate individual follicular unit grafts (FUG) from this tissue.
-After healing, patients have a thin, linear scar that is undetectable unless the scalp is shaved.
-With future surgeries, the existing donor scar is excised as part of any new tissue harvesting, such that patients only have a single scar, even after multiple operations.
+Follicular Unit Transplantation (FUT) is a method of donor hair harvesting in which a single strip of tissue containing multiple follicular units is removed from the donor area.
+A team of experienced staff then dissects this tissue to isolate individual follicular unit grafts (FUGs).
+After healing, patients are typically left with a thin linear scar that is virtually undetectable unless the scalp is shaved.
+With subsequent procedures, the existing donor scar is removed as part of the new harvest, allowing patients to maintain a single linear scar even after multiple surgeries.

 Donor harvesting is confined to the safe donor are even as the area of balding expands